Umuzi-org/ACN-syllabus/content/tech-big-picture/how-web-applications-work/part-2/_index.md

 title: Anatomy of a web app - part 2 - Databases
 ---

 In the last part of our story, you successfully accessed the home page of an online store.
-You say how your browser requested as bunch of files from the server and then interpreted those files in order to draw a user interface.
+You say how your browser requested a bunch of files from the server and then interpreted those files to draw a user interface.

 ## The story continues